Senior 10 min · March 05, 2026

 list(range(1_000_000)) memory: 8,000,056 bytes

-range() is a lazy sequence object — it does not store all numbers in memory.
+range() is a lazy sequence object in Python 3 — it does not store all numbers in memory.

-Rule: always use range() directly for looping — never convert it to a list first unless you genuinely need random access or multiple passes.
+Rule: always use range() directly for looping.
+Only convert to list if you genuinely need multiple independent passes or need to serialize the sequence.

 range() is lazy — 48 bytes of memory regardless of how large the range is.
 Never convert to list just to iterate.

-The stop value is a wall the counter hits but never crosses — always add 1 when you need to include it.
+The stop value is a wall the counter hits but never crosses — that mental model will save you from off-by-one errors consistently.

 Choosing range() Parameters